| Competition

 facto discrimination and legitimate enforcement discretion, both

+as an evidentiary matter and as a substantive matter.
 3.4 The application of the non-discrimination principle to de facto

 nationality-based discrimination in the context of competition law